RossErskine/Programming-principles-and-practice-exercises/README.md

 Bjarne Stroustrups book

 challenges from book
-upto challenge 14 so far need more to time to complete but will defenitly find the time to finish as very enjoyable.
+upto challenge 14 so far need more time to complete but will definitely find the time to finish very enjoyable.